Use a RAM policy to restrict OpenAPI calls to trusted source IPs, reducing the blast radius of a leaked AccessKey.

 Security risks

-By default, any entity with a valid AccessKey (AK) can call OpenAPI from anywhere on the Internet to access your cloud resources.
-If an AK is leaked due to misconfiguration, hard coding, or an employee's departure, an attacker can gain direct control over your cloud resources.
-This is a global threat that can lead to data theft, malicious resource deletion, or high charges.
+By default, any entity with a valid AccessKey can call OpenAPI from any IP address.
+A leaked AccessKey — through misconfiguration, hardcoded source code, or an employee's departure — gives an attacker direct control over your cloud resources, potentially causing data theft, malicious deletion, or unexpected charges.

 Log on to the RAM console as an Alibaba Cloud account or a RAM administrator.

-On the Users page, click Create User.
-Follow the prompts to enter the user information, click OK, and then complete the security authentication.
+On the Users page, click Create User, enter the user information, click OK, and complete the security verification.

 On the Access Policies page, click Create Policy.

-On the Create Policy page, click the JSON tab.
-Enter the following policy document and then click OK.
+On the Create Policy page, click the JSON tab and enter the following policy:

-Attach the access policy to the RAM user.
+Step 3: Attach the policy to the RAM user

 On the Users page, find the target RAM user and click Add Permissions in the Actions column.